Frank Drebin: Film

 Liam Neeson plays Frank Drebin Jr. in The Naked Gun, released in August 2025.
-The late Frank Drebin Sr appears in a photograph at Police Squad and later in the form of an owl to help his son.
+The late Frank Drebin Sr. appears in a photograph at Police Squad and later in the form of an owl to help his son.

 Miscellaneous

 Leslie Nielsen features in 1990 TV adverts for the English cider producer Taunton Cider Company's Red Rock Cider brand playing a character identified in at least one as "Lt.
 F. Drebin".

+Nielsen appeared in SummerSlam 1994 as an unnamed detective strongly implied to be Frank Drebin, who is hired to find Undertaker, who had gone missing.

 Conception

 Leslie Nielsen had mostly serious roles until the movie Airplane!
 (1980).
 Director David Zucker preserved this by having Nielsen play the straight man.
 Zucker based his character on Lee Marvin and Clint Eastwood, while scriptwriter Pat Proft wrote all of Drebin's lines with nothing being improvised.
 The character's surname Drebin was picked randomly by Zucker from a phonebook.
 Zucker, Abrahams and Zucker felt that Leslie Nielsen would be perfect for the role, as he had previously acted in many of the types of serious roles that the trio were parodying.